-Applicants who are completing a Scoped EIS without the assistance of consultants with professional experience in impact assessment should refer to the standard mitigation measures for specific circumstances provided in Appendix 10.
+Applicants who are completing a Minor EIS without the assistance of consultants with professional experience in impact assessment should refer to the standard mitigation measures for specific circumstances provided in Appendix 9.
 The provincial Natural Heritage Reference Manual (MNR, 2010) also provides examples of typical impacts and associated mitigation measures in Table C-1 of Appendix C. Where wetlands and watercourses are involved, the Conservation Authorities may be able to provide additional input.
-City planning staff may also be able to provide some assistance in the identification of impacts and mitigation measures.
+City staff may also be able to provide some assistance in the identification of impacts and mitigation measures.

 3.4.1.
-"No Negative Impact"
+Impact Thresholds